YounesBichra/Project-Python_git_linux/README.md

 [ec2-user@ip-172-31-43-91 Project-Python_git_linux]$

 In the first place I saw that it was probably because I was not erasing the old dashboard when trying to create a new one so i create a bash file named update_dashboard.sh that kill the old dashboard and run the create_dashboard script.
-Then I've put this script in the crontab instead of create_dashboard.py as you can see above
+Then I've put this script in the crontab instead of create_dashboard.py as you can see above  (click on the readme file to make it easier to read)
 But I still have the same problem

 4th :